 The body has an intense inflammatory reaction to the heat leading to swelling and sluggish blood flow.
 The basic problems in burn repair include susceptibility to infection because of the loss of skin, prolonged healing and excessive scarring.

-Hyperbaric oxygen therapy treatment works to maintain micro vascular integrity, control infection, minimize swelling, and promote wound closure in serious burns (i.e., those greater than 20% total body surface, involving the face, hands, feet, and perineum, and/or are deep partial or full thickness injury).
+Hyperbaric oxygen therapy delivered at HyOx works to maintain micro vascular integrity, control infection, minimize swelling, and promote wound closure in serious burns (i.e., those greater than 20 percent total body surface, involving the face, hands, feet, and perineum, and/or are deep partial or full thickness injury).
+Hyperbaric oxgyen elevates the tissue oxygen tension in third degree burns and the adjacent areas to promote angiogenesis and epithelial regeneration